Subhransupanda2000/ASSIGNMENTS/java/enum/README.md

 * Enforcing Behavior: Abstract methods in enums are useful for ensuring that each enum constant adheres to a specific contract or interface.
 It provides a way to define a consistent set of methods that each constant must implement.
+# Parameterized enum
+* Parameterized enums can be useful for a variety of purposes.
+*Data-Driven Enums: Parameterized enums are used when you need to associate specific data or parameters with each enum constant.
+This data can be of any type, such as strings, numbers, or custom objects.

+* Constructor with Parameters: To create parameterized enums, you define a constructor within the enum class that accepts the desired parameters.
+Each enum constant then provides values for these parameters when it's declared.

+* Private Fields: The enum constants can have private fields to store the parameters.
+These fields are initialized in the constructor and can be accessed through getter methods.

+* Methods and Behavior: Parameterized enums often include methods to access and manipulate the associated data.
+These methods can provide behavior or operations related to the enum constants.

+* Real-World Modeling: Parameterized enums are especially useful when modeling real-world entities that have attributes or characteristics unique to each constant.
+Examples include representing fruits with color and taste or countries with population and GDP.

+* Enhanced Expressiveness: Parameterized enums make code more expressive by encapsulating data and behavior within the enum itself.
+This improves code readability and maintainability.

+* Enumerating Values: You can still iterate through the enum constants using values() and use them in switch statements or other control structures.